Landmark Detection and 3D Face Reconstruction for Caricature using a Nonlinear Parametric Model: Introduction

-Compared with other tasks like 3D caricature modeling and caricature recognition, there is little research on automatic landmark detection for caricatures.
+Compared with other tasks like caricature generation~\cite{cao2018carigans,shi2019warpgan,chu2020learning} and editing~\cite{chen2020modeling}, there is little research on automatic landmark detection for caricatures.
 As far as we know, one related work is proposed by Sadimon and Haron~\cite{sadimon2015neural}, which adopted the neural network to predict a facial caricature configuration.
 However, it can not process a single 2D caricature without its original facial image because the training dataset is constructed by image pairs- one normal facial image and its corresponding caricature image.
 Besides, their training and testing caricatures are all from exactly one artist, and thus the trained model can not be adapted to other caricatures with different art styles.
-There exist two main reasons to explain the difficulty of facial landmark detection for caricature.
-One reason is that caricatures have abstract and exaggerate patterns, and another is that caricatures have large representation varieties among different artists.
+There exist two main difficulties of facial landmark detection for caricature.
+One difficulty is that caricatures have abstract and exaggerate patterns, and another is that caricatures have large representation varieties among different artists.
 As pointed out in~\cite{huo2017webcaricature}, compared with landmark detection on normal facial images, it is much more challenging on landmark detection for caricatures.

 In comparison to normal facial images, caricatures have two fundamental attributes- exaggeration and variety, and thus approaches for standard landmark detection can not be directly applied to solve this problem.
 One straightforward way is to regress the 2D landmarks' coordinates of caricature directly.
-However, 2D landmarks are controlled by facial shape and expression, facial orientation, and artistic style, which makes it a challenging problem to detect 2D landmarks.
+However, 2D landmarks are controlled by facial shape, expression, orientation, and artistic style, which makes it a challenging problem to detect 2D landmarks.
 In order to alleviate the problem difficulty, we propose to decouple these factors.
-By regressing the 3D face model of caricature and face orientation, 2D landmarks can be recovered by projecting the 3D landmarks with the orientation.
+By regressing the 3D face model and orientation, 2D landmarks can be recovered by projecting the 3D landmarks with the orientation.

-Therefore, it is quite essential to propose a method to represent the 3D face model of caricature.
-In 3D face reconstruction, parametric models, such as 3D Morphable Model (3DMM)~\cite{blanz1999morphable}, are usually used to represent 3D face shapes.
-However, such models are designed to represent normal face shapes and do not work well for caricature faces due to their limited capability of extrapolation~\cite{wu2018alive}.
-In this paper, to solve this challenging problem, we specifically design a parametric model for 3D caricature faces, and propose a method for landmark detection and 3D reconstruction of caricature based on this model.